fernandodoc/fernandodoc/README.md

  <h1> Welcome to my profile</h1>

+Ask me anything, any time, it's always great to be of assistance.
- Let´s talk, work and having fun.
+Don't give it a second thought, let´s talk, work and having fun.
- The life is going on.

- Who am I?
- In my free time I am an photografy, filmaker, editor, guitarplayer, cooker and writer.
+ I´m a photografy, filmaker, editor, guitarplayer, cooker and writer (in my free time).

+ Looking to collaborate new projects and open source too.
+If I am useful, just contact me.

+ Access my <a href="https://www.linkedin.com/in/fernandodoc/" target="_blank">LinkedIn</a><br> to access my professional resume

  👨‍🎓 Degree in "International Relations" (University Moura Lacerda), MBA "Sales Management" (Fundace/USP) and Cademp "Negotiation" (FGV)